Default language.

 To view a service or application model:

-1. Click the category (Not published, Review suggested, Published) from the totals list containing the model you want to view.
+1. Click the category (Not published, Review suggested, Published) from the totals list containing the model definition that you want to view.

-2. If the category includes multiple kinds of model (Business Application, Business Service, or Technical Service), select the model kind from the list.
+For the Services & Applications category, which show published models, the results might include multiple kinds of models (Business Application, Business Service, or Technical Service).
+In this case, select the model kind from the list.

 • Blueprint models have the following heading, with a RULES icon after the name: